-Mod.
-Was from the clothing style from the late fifties named so from, the Modern Jazz Musicians.
+Mod was the name for the clothing style from the late fifties named so by Modern Jazz Musicians.

 Beatlemania arrived in Anchorage!

 Later that day, Norman and Betty returned to the hotel.
 They were curious to see what was going on.
-And the family wanted to make sure I was alright.
-But I was having such a great time that, time itself had stopped for me.
-And until Norman and Betty suggested going out for some dinner, I hadn't even realized that I was really hungry.
+And my family wanted to make sure I was alright.
+But I was having such a great time that time itself had stopped for me.
+And until Norman and Betty suggested going out for some dinner, I hadn't even realized that I was starving.

-Somewhat reluctantly I agreed to leave the hotel for a short time to get something to eat with my brother and sister.
+Somewhat reluctantly, I agreed to leave the hotel for a short time with my brother and sister to get something to eat.
 After all, it takes a lot of energy waiting and watching for the Beatles to maybe make an appearance at that window.
-After a quick dinner we returned to the hotel to see what was going on.
+After a quick dinner, we returned to the hotel to see what was going on.
 Had the Beatles gone to the window and waved at the crowd?
-If they had while I was gone, boy would I be upset.
+If they had done that while I was gone, boy would I be upset.

-Anchorage,s top officials drove that car around town and in parades.
+Anchorage’s top officials drove that car around town and in parades.
 Then the hotel manager came out and made another announcement.
-The Beatles would be coming out the front doors and down the walk way to the limousine.
-The Beatles would than be driven to the airport where they would board a plane on their way to Japan.
+The Beatles would be coming out the front doors and down the walkway to the limousine.
+The Beatles would then be driven to the airport where they would board a plane on their way to Japan.
 So, everyone was to remain calm and stay behind the velvet ropes.

-Strangely enough, the crowd of mostly teenage girls remained calm and started talking amongst themselves.
+Strangely enough, the crowd of mostly teenage girls remained calm and started talking among themselves.

-Now, let me explain that during this part of the summer in Anchorage, Alaska, we were enjoying Summer Solstice where it doesn't get dark.
-Night time was as bright as day.
+Now, allow me to explain that during this part of the summer in Anchorage, Alaska, we were enjoying the Summer Solstice, and it wasn't getting very dark.
+Nighttime was as bright as day.
 And I suppose that's the reason, all of us felt so safe at that late hour.